nordicenergy/ICO-Platform/README.md

 #

 #### Feedback
-For support, questions, or suggestions related to the BitFinance´s ICO/STO Platform, please visit the #ico_general channel on Telegram.
+For support, questions, or suggestions related to the BitFinance´s Coindash ICO/STO Platform, please visit the #ico_general channel on Telegram.